 Advanced CMP of Silicon Carbide for EVs and Power ICs

-with live Q&A
+ON DEMAND WEBINAR with Q&A

 The transition from gas-powered to electric vehicles (EVs) is happening at a faster rate than predicted.
 Batteries are also operating at higher voltages.